-Many words define coffee, but the only word that defines the most luscious and luxurious coffee is Kona.
-If you've never tried Kona, it is the gourmet coffee of Hawaii that you have been missing.
-If you’ve had a taste of 100% Kona, I'm sure we can agree that we won’t just be making trips to Hawaii for tans and waves...
+Many words define coffee, but the only word that defines the most luscious and luxurious coffee is 'Kona'.
+If you've never tried Kona, it's the gourmet coffee of Hawaii that you've been missing.
+Moreover, if you’ve been lucky enough to taste 100% Kona, I'm sure you'll agree that there's more reasons to visit Hawaii then tans and waves...

 This article will cover the best Kona coffee brands and reviews, the basics and history of Kona coffee, how 100% Kona is graded and classified, and more!
-Everything you need to know about the best Kona coffee in on place.
-Here we go!
+Everything you need to know about Kona coffee for those of us have never had the pleasure of visiting Hawaii!

 Hawaii Coffee Company

-Though the production of Kona coffee slowed in the 1960s because of the cost of labour, the market demand, and the changes in pricing, it picked up again in the 1980s when interest in Kona coffee increased.
-Since then, coffee shops continue to sell this gourmet coffee in large quantities as the demand keeps increasing
+Though the production of Kona coffee slowed in the 1960's because of the cost of labor, the market demand, and the changes in pricing, it picked up again in the 1980's when interest in Kona coffee increased.
+Since then, coffee shops continue to sell this gourmet coffee in large quantities as the demand keeps increasing.

 Kona coffee has a mild acidity; most desirable quality of coffee, and it's responsible for the brightness or the verve of the coffee.